Gen X version:

 But here’s my number,

-Aside from the observation that Millennials are much coyer in their request for a call (“So call me, maybe!”) and those of us who identify with Gen Xers are sluts (“Call me, call me any, anytime“), what else strikes you about these lyrics?
+Aside from the observation that Millennials are much coyer in their request for a call (“So call me, maybe!”) and those of us who identify with Gen Xers are more eager (“Call me, call me any, anytime“), what else strikes you about these lyrics?

 Exactly.
-There is a request for conversation.
+There is a request for a conversation.
 “Call me.”

-Not “Email me” or “Text me” or “Snapchat me” but pick up your freaking smartphone and talk to me.
+Not “Email me” or “Text me” or “Instagram message me” but pick up your freaking smartphone and talk to me.

 I get it.
-The most efficient (and at times effective) ways to communicate now involve 140 characters and emoji’s.
+The most efficient (and at times effective) ways to communicate now involve 280 characters and emojis.
 Certainly in recruiting, the ease and speed of text (and even Snapchat) is undeniable.

 But do we really want a candidate to decline an offer via text?
 “I’m out.
 It’s been real.
 L8R.”

 Of course not.
-In that spirit, I give you 12 times picking up the phone as a HR pro should be your go-to response:
+In that spirit, I give you 12 times picking up the phone as an HR pro should be your go-to response:

 - You are 3 paragraphs into a response to a CYA email

-- Your hiring manager can’t text on his flip phone
+- Your hiring manager can’t text on his old school flip phone

 - Your employee screwed up “fill in the blank”